Refsa/ReGizmo/README.md

 ### Features:
 - Legacy/URP/HDRP Support
-- Call from anywhere and it will render to Scene/Game View
+- Call from anywhere and it will render to both Scene View and Game View
 - Sample-Space AA and Filtering, enjoy smooth lines in the Scene View
     Only applies to 2D Shapes and Lines
 - Draw from using scopes and avoid doing manual translations
 - Font rendering, both in glyph and SDF form
-    Comes with tool to generate MSDF/SDF from your own font
+    Comes with tool to generate MSDF/SDF from your own font (see third party section)
 - Visualize Raycast, Boxcast, etc.

 ## Installation